Track brake: History

 In 1931, Jores´ company was bought by Knorr-Bremse AG, and the technical director Müller from the Magnetic Brake Company was convinced to join the company.
 For the first time, the track brake for fast-moving vehicles was developed within the Knorr-Bremse company.
 In cooperation with the German Imperial Railways, the first tests were carried out with the "Flying Hamburgian".
 For braking, special brake pads with linings made of synthetic friction materials were used, which acted on brake drums and were attached to the wheel spiders.
 There was also an electromagnetic track brake available, which however was only to be used as an additional emergency brake.

 It became apparent that the pole shoe commonly used up to then was no longer able to cope with the demands of the high speed and the associated high level of heating.
 Hence the pole shoes were first slit, then divided and made from individual segments.
 This increased brake performance by 20%.
 The coil was now fixed to the core and then inserted into the box from the end face together with the core.
 The coil box was tightly screwed between the core and the webs of the magnet coil, making loosening impossible.
 The further development of the track brake now appeared to have been completed for the time being.

 The coefficient of friction between the rail shoe and the rail is dependent on the speed, i.e. with increasing speed, the coefficient of friction decreases.
 As the project "speed up to 350 km/h" became official, it appeared as if the track brake could no longer be of use for this purpose.

 It was not until passenger train speeds exceeded 140 km/h and a friction-independent brake system became necessary that the plans for the track brake were brought out again and the design improved.
 To improve the contact surfaces with the rail, articulated magnets were developed and patented.
-The magnetic brakes are only enabled over 50 km/h for emergency braking, and they keep sticked to the rail even after that minimal speed has been undershot, so that they keep being partially active until shortly before a full stop when they lift up automatically.
+The magnetic brakes are only enabled over 50 km/h for emergency braking, and they keep stuck to the rail even after that minimal speed has been undershot, so that they keep being partially active until shortly before a full stop when they lift up automatically.